signals-protocol/signals-v0/website/docs/market/settlement-pipeline.md

 # Settlement Pipeline

-This guide documents the operational guarantees behind daily settlement.
-Use it when you need to audit settlement behaviour or reason about trust assumptions.

-## Data source and timing
+This document is the operator's playbook for closing a Signals market.
+It explains every step from ingesting the official price to emitting the final batch so auditors and integrators know exactly what guarantees to expect.

+## Capturing the official price

-- **Oracle input** – Signals ingests CoinMarketCap's BTC/USD daily close.
-The price is captured once the 00:00–23:59 UTC candle finalises.
+Signals relies on CoinMarketCap's BTC/USD daily close.
+Operations capture the value once the 00:00-23:59 UTC candle finalises.
+If the feed stalls or data is suspect, the market stays paused until a verifiable number is published--no settlement transaction is sent until the input is confirmed.

-- **Submission window** – Operations broadcast `settleMarket(marketId, settlementValue)` as soon as the canonical close is available.
-Timestamps on-chain prove when settlement occurred.
-- **Tick mapping** – The submitted value is converted to a settlement tick by clamping it inside the configured tick range and dividing by the tick spacing.
+## Posting the settlement

+With the price verified, the operator broadcasts `settleMarket(marketId, settlementValue)`.
+The contract clamps the submitted value into the configured tick range, stores the settlement tick and raw value, and emits a timestamped event.
+Importantly, this call does not iterate positions; it simply locks in the result and signals downstream jobs to begin.

-## Batch emission
+## Emitting batches

-Large markets can hold thousands of open positions.
-To keep gas bounded we emit settlement events in deterministic batches.

-1. `settleMarket` records the settlement tick and value but does not loop through positions.
-2. A follow-up job repeatedly calls `emitPositionSettledBatch(limit)` until the contract signals completion.
-3. Each batch stores progress markers so rerunning the job is idempotent.

-The Goldsky subgraph tracks `PositionSettled` and `PositionEventsProgress` events so you can independently confirm that batches completed.
+Settlement progresses through deterministic batches to keep gas bounded:
+1. Automation calls `emitPositionSettledBatch(limit)` with a safe limit.
+2. The contract walks a slice of positions, emits `PositionSettled` events, and advances an index.
+3. A `PositionEventsProgress` event records the range covered.
+Automation repeats the call until `done = true` appears.

+Because batches are idempotent, rerunning them after a hiccup never double-emits.
+The Goldsky subgraph indexes both events, giving operators and auditors a live view of progress.

-## Claim semantics
+## Enabling claims

-- Claims unlock as soon as a position's settled flag is set.
-There is **no expiry**.
-- Claims transfer the original stake (rounded down per the CLMSR spec) and burn the position token.
+As soon as a position is marked settled, its owner can call `claimPayout`.
+Claims transfer the remaining stake and payout (rounded according to the CLMSR spec) and burn the position NFT.
+There is no expiry window, but keeping claims current helps analytics and treasury reconciliation.
-- Claim status and outstanding payouts are mirrored in the subgraph so dashboards can highlight unclaimed positions.

-## Operational transparency
+## Transparency and monitoring

-- Deployment manifests under `deployments/environments/` record every upgrade and address involved in settlement.
+- Deployment manifests under `deployments/environments/` show every contract address involved in settlement.
-- Verification scripts (for example `verification/check-market-pnl.ts`) reconcile on-chain balances with expected CLMSR outcomes.
-- Incident response: if CoinMarketCap is unavailable, settlement is delayed until the official close is verifiable.
-The market remains paused until then but trader funds stay in the pool.
+- Verification tools such as `verification/check-market-pnl.ts` and the public subgraph reconcile payouts against the CLMSR model.
+- Incident response playbooks require pausing the market if the oracle feed is unavailable or inconsistent; traders remain safe because funds never leave the pool without a verifiable close.

-For a trader-facing explanation see [Settlement & Claims](../user/settlement.md).
-For the math that guarantees bounded maker loss, read [Safety Bounds & Parameters](../mechanism/safety-parameters.md).
+For the trader-facing walkthrough, see [Settlement & Claims](../user/settlement.md).
+For the mechanism guarantees that bound maker loss, review [Safety Bounds & Parameters](../mechanism/safety-parameters.md).